Clinton Power + Associates

 Horseman#3: Stonewalling

 Stonewalling is when you withdraw from a conversation and refuse to engage anymore.
-The objective is to avoid conflict and create a sense of distance and separation, but it seldom works.
-Stonewalling usually happens gradually after the other horsemen are already active in your relationship.
+The objective of the silent treatment is to avoid conflict and create a sense of distance and separation, but it seldom works.
+Stonewalling happens gradually after the other horsemen are already active in your relationship.

 Stonewalling is a common response to emotional flooding during a conflict discussion.
 When you get emotionally overwhelmed, stress hormones are released as a physiological response to escalating tension with your partner.